orientechnologies/orientdb-docs/source/Distributed-Configuration.md

 }
 ```

-## Load balancing
+## Load Balancing
+(Since v2.2)
+OrientDB allows to do load balancing when you have multiple servers connected in cluster.
+Below are the available connection strategies:
+- `STICKY`, the default, where the client remains connected to a server until the close of database
+- `ROUND_ROBIN_CONNECT`, at each connect, the client connects to a different server between the available ones
+- `ROUND_ROBIN_REQUEST`, at each request, the client connects to a different server between the available ones

+In case the connected server becomes unreachable, the client automatically connects to the next available one.

 ### Use multiple addresses
-OrientDB automatically switches to an available node in case of failure, the first connect must be done to an active server.
-For this reason when running distributed, it's good practice to always connect the clients to a set of URL, instead of just one.
-You can separate hosts/addresses toby using semicolon (;).
+If the server addresses are known, it's good practice to connect the clients to a set of URLs, instead of just one.
+You can separate hosts/addresses by using a semicolon (;).
+OrientDB client will try to connect to the addresses in order.
 Example: `remote:server1:2424;server2:8888;server3`.

-By using multiple hosts/addresses, the client will try to connect to server in order.

 ### Use the DNS

-The simplest and most powerful way to achieve load balancing seems to use some hidden (to some) properties of DNS.
+Before v2.2, the simplest and most powerful way to achieve load balancing seems to use some hidden (to some) properties of DNS.
 The trick is to create a TXT record listing the servers.

 The format is:
 ```